ACEsuit/mace/README.md

 - The first `--freeze` layers are fully frozen (i.e., excluded from optimization).
 - The soft-freezing begins immediately after the frozen layers.
 For example:
 `--freeze=5` and `--soft_freeze=1` will freeze layers 1–5, soft-freeze layer 6, and leave all subsequent layers fully trainable.

 When combined with parameter-level freezing (`--freeze_par`):
 - If a layer contains a mix of frozen and active parameters, the soft-freezing logic begins at the first layer with any active parameters.
 - A single layer can contain both soft-frozen and fully frozen parameters, depending on the granularity of the freeze.

 **Logging**

-During training, the structure of the model, including its layers, submodules, and parameters, is printed to the logs in a hierarchical format.
+During training, the structure of the model, including its layers and parameters, is printed to the logs in a hierarchical format.
 Each parameter is annotated with its learning rate, showing:
 - Fully frozen parameters (either showing the baseline `--lr` or n/a, as the learning rate is irrelevant for parameters that are not updated)
 - Soft-frozen parameters (lr = `--lr` × `--soft_freeze_factor`)
 - Actively trained parameters (lr = `--lr`)